 How medical conditions increase the cost of life insurance

 Health and age are two of the most important things life insurance companies look at to see if someone is eligible for life insurance and how much it will cost.
-A younger, more physically fit person is less likely to die in a given time frame than an older, less healthy person.
+A younger, more physically fit person is less likely to die in a given time than an older, less healthy person.
 That’s because it’s common sense, and actuarial science has proven it.

-Like your lifestyle and gender, other things also affect how much you have to pay for life insurance.
+Like your lifestyle and gender, other things also affect how much you pay for life insurance.
 For example, life insurance will be more expensive if you smoke or do dangerous hobbies, like scuba diving.
 But women usually live longer than men, so they have to pay less for life insurance.

 Different life insurance companies have different rules, but it is essential to remember that no company expects all its customers to be in excellent health.
 People with health conditions get life insurance policies all the time.
 Some common examples include: